Is Viagra Government Funded? Facts Behind Viral Sign Claiming ED Drug Subsidized

 While the message appears to be a clever way to point out the “hypocrisy” noted by “Ling Ling,” the sign is somewhat misleading, factually speaking.
 Here’s the truth behind the claim that Viagra is funded by the U.S. government.

-While it is technically true that the U.S. government funds Viagra, and other erectile dysfunction medications — in fact, the $41.6 million figure cited on the sign is significantly lower than the total amount of taxpayer funds spent on ED medications — the government funding comes entirely through the Department of Defense, and is spent as part of the Defense Health Agency (DHA) budget to purchase Viagra and other popular medications for erectile dysfunction for retired military veterans, as well as active-duty service members, according to a report on the Viagra funding by the Military Times.
+While it is technically true that the U.S. government funds Viagra, and other erectile dysfunction medications — in fact, the $41.6 million figure cited on the sign is significantly lower than the total amount of taxpayer funds spent on ED medications — the government funding comes entirely through the Department of Defense, and is spent as part of the Defense Health Agency (DHA) budget to purchase Viagra and other popular medications for erectile dysfunction for retired military veterans as well as active-duty service members, according to a report on the Viagra funding by The Military Times.

 The DHA also covers birth control medications and treatments for active and retired service members, according to listings on the website for Tricare, the managed health care service for members of the military and veterans.

-Through Tricare, the DHA pays for prescription birth control pills, including Plan B, the so-called “morning after pill,” as well as intrauterine devices (IUDs), birth control diaphragms, and surgical sterilization procedures.
+Through Tricare, the DHA pays for prescription birth control pills, including Plan B, the so-called “morning after pill,” as well as intrauterine devices (IUDs), birth control diaphragms and surgical sterilization procedures.

-But the DHA also pays for ED medicines, including not only Viagra, but other popular prescription drugs for the same condition, including Cialis and Levitra.
+But the DHA also pays for ED medicines, including not only Viagra but other popular prescription drugs for the same condition, including Cialis and Levitra.

 The $41.6 million cited on Ling Ling’s sign refers only to the amount spent to cover Viagra prescriptions for active and retired service members in 2014.
 But the DHA also spent $42.64 million on other erectile dysfunction drugs, according to a CBS News report.